Word Count Limits

 Abstracts must be between 100-300 words in length.
 There is a 10% leeway on the upper word limit.

-If you have a small additional piece of information that is pushing your paper over the word count, you are allowed to place it in the appendix and refer to it in your paper.
+If you have a small additional piece of information that is pushing your entry over the word count, you are allowed to place it in the appendix and refer to it in your entry.

-It is important for entrants to note that the appendix should ONLY contain information or material supporting the body of the paper, as opposed to introducing any new information.
+It is important for entrants to note that the appendix should ONLY contain information or material supporting the body of the entry, as opposed to introducing any new information.